BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-realtime-querying.md

 ### GraphQL Support

-For more complex queries, CosmicSyncCore also supports GraphQL:
+For more complex queries, CivicBase also supports GraphQL:

 - **URL**: `/graphql`
 - **Method**: `POST`